vuex-orm/vuex-orm/docs/guide/digging-deeper/plugins.md

 ### Extendable Components

-Following components are included within `components` argument.
+The following components are included within the `components` argument.

 - Model
 - Query